IRIS: Intrinsic Reward Image Synthesis: Experiments

 \paragraph{Maximize or minimize image self-certainty} To determine whether image self-certainty should be maximized or minimized, we conduct three experiments: (1) minimizing text self-certainty only, (2) minimizing both text and image self-certainty (\iris), and (3) minimizing text self-certainty and maximizing image self-certainty.
 We run GRPO for 800 steps and evaluate four external rewards every 100 steps.
-In Figure~\ref{fig:ablation_minmax_image}, we show that minimizing both text and image self-certainty improves performance, whereas minimizing text self-certainty alone has little effect.
-Interestingly, maximizing image self-certainty actually degrades performance, causing a rapid drop, which supports our claim: lower self-confidence improves image generation.
+In Figure~\ref{fig:ablation_minmax_image}, we show that minimizing both text and image self-certainty improves performance, but minimizing text self-certainty alone has little effect.
+Interestingly, maximizing image self-certainty actually degrades performance, causing a rapid drop, which supports our claim: higher self-certainty could hurt image generation.

 \paragraph{Maximize or minimize text self-certainty} To evaluate whether text self-certainty should be maximized or minimized, we conduct three experiments: (1) minimizing image self-certainty only, (2) minimizing both text and image self-certainty (\iris), and (3) minimizing image self-certainty and maximizing text self-certainty.
 In Figure~\ref{fig:ablation_minmax_text}, we show that minimizing image self-certainty only achieves comparable performance in the early stages, however, it deteriorates rapidly after 200 steps.
 Meanwhile, minimizing text self-certainty always outperforms maximizing text self-certainty.
 This verifies our claim that maximizing text self-certainty discourages the model from exploring diverse semantic CoTs, thereby impairing its reasoning ability.
 In conclusion, minimizing text self-certainty proves to be a better strategy.